The Digital Forensic Research Lab presents

 360/Open Summit: The World in Motion is the DFRLab’s globally recognized event that has attracted the biggest names in counter-disinformation, human rights, and social technology.
 Tune in as experts from across six continents join policy makers, journalists, civil society, and industry for cutting-edge programming on current tech policy challenges, digital rights, online harms, and the global contest for information.

 Wikipedia, the Wikimedia Foundation’s most prominent platform, is visited by more than one billion people each month from every corner of the earth.
 Its unique model of volunteer editors, multiple national, language, and other affiliate communities, and non-profit status makes the platform a microcosm of the world.
 Maher led the foundation through an unprecedented phase of growth, simultaneously fighting censorship efforts in Turkey and India, combatting rising threats to editors in more places, and stewarding the community through landmark debates over disinformation, harassment, copyright, and privacy.
-As the world grapples with how the Internet should be governed and what responsible and rights-respecting technology can look like, this special edition of #ACFrontPage will provide a unique window into how one of the most prominent female tech CEOs approached these challenges.
+As the world grapples with how the Internet should be governed and what responsible and rights-respecting technology can look like, this special edition of #ACFrontPage provided a unique window into how one of the most prominent female tech CEOs approached these challenges.

 This event, hosted at 360/Open Summit, marks the launch of the DFRLab’s Democracy & Tech Initiative.
 The new effort, led by Rose Jackson, centers human rights and democracy in technology and policy debates, and brings together the siloed policy communities required to drive a more rights-respecting and cohesive approach to the digital world.
 Katherine Maher is a Nonresident Senior Fellow at the DFRLab.